dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_reformulating.rst

 Typically, you use a tool such as :func:`dimod.higherorder.utils.make_quadratic` to reduce the degree of your penalty function.
-This example reformulates the normalizing penalty function using the technique of reduction by minimum selection, as described in section :ref:`cb_techs_higher_order`, with the substitution,
+This example reformulates the normalizing penalty function using the technique of reduction by minimum selection, as described in section :ref:`qpu_reformulating_higher_degree`, with the substitution,

 .. math::